 Our goal is for you to leave our office with a memorable and enjoyable experience, which is why our welcoming and compassionate staff will do everything they can to make you feel right at home.

 Looking after yourself never looked so good!

 Visit Our Local Eye Care Clinic

 The whole staff at our friendly optometry practice gets to know each individual patient in order to customize eye exams and treatment options.
-Our family eye care services include eye exams for kids and adults, vision therapy, vision correction and eye disease management.
+Our family eye care services include eye exams for older kids and adults, vision therapy, vision correction and eye disease management.
 We’re located conveniently to serve Newtown residents and offer hours to suit every family’s schedule.

 - Mon: 8:30 AM - 5:00 PM

 - Wed: 8:30 AM - 5:00 PM

 Contact Lenses For You

 We offer a wide selection of contact lenses including disposable soft contacts, bifocal/multifocal, toric, conventional lenses and colored lenses.
 Our highly skilled optometrists will evaluate your eye shape and prescription to determine the best and most comfortable type of contact lenses for your unique eyes.
 We ensure that you get the best possible contact lens fit for optimal visual clarity and daily comfort.

 Ivy Hills Eyecare has the designer labels you want, right here in Newtown, Ohio.
 Our passionate opticians will be thrilled to help you find something that will have you feeling confident as ever.
 Our wide range of sunglasses, eyeglasses, and reading glasses guarantee that you'll achieve great vision while bringing your best features forward.
 So come on over and snag a pair of runway-ready frames and express your personal style, whenever, wherever!